2014 Sports Business Journal “Forty Under 40” Award Winner

 Rod Moskowitz has the pedigree to be a talent representative for any professional sport, not just racing.
 In fact, he has over 19 years of experience in sports management and has represented professional athletes in NASCAR, NBA, MLS, and the PGA Tour.
 Where Rod has made his biggest mark has been in motorsports, negotiating several of the largest driver contracts in the history of NASCAR.
+His success in NASCAR led to being named to Sports Business Journal’s prestigious Forty Under 40 Awards in 2014.

 Prior to founding FUEL SMG, Rod emerged as one of America’s leading motorsports talent managers under the tutelage of Cary Agajanian at Motorsports Management International (“MMI”).
 At MMI, Rod played an integral role in the representation of several of MMI’s premier clients including Kasey Kahne, Tony Stewart, Denny Hamlin and Jamie McMurray.
 Rod’s vision also expanded upon the Agajanian’s legacy in race promotion by spearheading all star charity events and media distribution deals to put prestigious events like the Prelude to the Dream and Chili Bowl on national TV.